Side menu - quick search bar for popular catergories

 Chris Craft Mahogany Boat Bar

-Modelled after a Chris Craft Sportsman, this boat bar is constructed of solid mahogany and is the perfect addition to the wooden boat aficionados "man cave".
+Modeled after a Chris Craft Sportsman, this boat bar is constructed of solid mahogany and is the perfect addition to the wooden boat aficionados "man cave".
 Outfitted with Chris Craft hardware and complete with a rolling base.
 Ready for entertaining!
+The bar measure 5 feet wide, by 2.5 feet deep by 4 feet height.
+A perfect gift for the holidays.

 5.4 HP 1948 Evinrude Zephyr